felixlopz/hubrise-test-task/content/developers/api/en/catalog_management.md

 | `max_per_order` <Label type="optional" />    | integer                                                    | Max number of items per order.                                                                                |
 | `max_per_customer` <Label type="optional" /> | integer                                                    | Max number of items per customer.                                                                             |

 All the fields above are optional.
 Fields with a `null` value are ignored.
-All the conditions must be met simultaneously for an item to be available.
+All conditions must be met simultaneously for an item to be available.

 #### Example: